Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Introduction

 To address the above limitations, we propose DTL-NS, a text-free and fine-tuning-free LLM-enhanced negative sampling framework.
-DTL-NS first constructs two hierarchical index trees based on collaborative structural information and latent semantic information, and converts each item into a compact and interpretable tree-path encoding as its structured ID representation.
-Leveraging this encoding, the LLM can classify unobserved items before training.
-To verify the effectiveness of this design, we randomly remove 100, 1000, 10\%, and 20\% of positive samples from the training set to simulate false negatives, and then ask the LLM to identify these false negatives based solely on their tree-path encodings.
-As shown in Figure 1, Llama3-3b and Llama3-8b~\cite{grattafiori2024llama} achieve over 80\% and 90\% false-negative identification accuracy across all settings, respectively, indicating that LLMs can accurately detect false negatives without relying on textual metadata or any fine-tuning, and that more capable LLMs tend to yield higher identification accuracy.
-We then convert the detected false negatives into positive samples, allowing the model to fully exploit latent preference signals in unobserved data.
-Moreover, DTL-NS performs LLM inference only offline before training to identify false negatives.
-During the training phase, DTL-NS integrates dual-tree item-item hierarchical similarity with user-item preference signals to perform multi-view hard negative sampling, thereby yielding higher-quality hard negatives.
+DTL-NS constructs dual hierarchical index trees from collaborative structural and latent semantic information, and converts each item into a compact and interpretable tree-path encoding.
+Based on these structured encodings, the LLM performs offline classification over unobserved candidates to identify potential false negatives.
+To examine its effectiveness, we conduct a controlled diagnostic study by randomly removing 10\% and 20\% of training positives as known false negatives, mixing them with an equal number of randomly sampled unobserved items as background candidates, and asking the LLM to classify each candidate using only its tree-path encodings.
+In addition to LLM-based classification, we compare three no-LLM variants under the same controlled setting: RuleFNI, KNNFNI, and XGBFNI, corresponding to rule-based, retrieval-based, and supervised machine-learning-based methods, respectively.
+Details are provided in Section~4.4.
+For fair comparison, we adopt a count-matched ranking protocol, where each no-LLM variant ranks candidates by its false-negative score or predicted positive probability and predicts the top-$K_u$ candidates as positives, with $K_u$ denoting the number of simulated false negatives for user $u$.
+Under this protocol, the predicted-positive count matches the number of known false negatives for each user, so Recall and Precision$^{*}$ are numerically identical for these variants.
+Figure~1 reports false-negative recall (Recall) and conservative precision lower bound (Precision$^{*}$), where Precision$^{*}$ is conservative because the randomly sampled unobserved items may also contain false negatives.
+The results show that LLM-based classifiers substantially outperform the no-LLM variants.
+In particular, Llama3-8B~\cite{grattafiori2024llama} consistently achieves Recall above 90\% and Precision$^{*}$ above 85\%, and also outperforms Llama3-3B, suggesting that stronger LLMs provide more reliable false-negative identification.
+These results demonstrate the advantage of LLM-based false-negative identification, showing that LLMs can effectively identify a substantial portion of simulated false negatives without relying on textual metadata or fine-tuning.
+DTL-NS then treats the LLM-identified false negatives as positives to augment training, enabling the model to better exploit latent preference signals in unobserved data.
+During training, DTL-NS further integrates dual-tree item-item hierarchical similarity with user-item preference signals to perform multi-view hard negative sampling, thereby yielding higher-quality hard negatives.

 Our contributions are summarized as follows: \setlist[itemize,1]{left=0pt} \begin{itemize}

 \item We design a novel LLM-based false-negative identification module that leverages hierarchical index trees to transform collaborative structural and latent semantic information into structured ID representations, enabling accurate identification of false negatives without relying on textual metadata or fine-tuning.